DardenB98/hello-world/README.md

 # hello-world
 Just another repo

 Just checking out GitHub for the first time...
-Wondering if it better than other repos?
+Wondering if it's better than other repos?